In this article, Data handling using Pandas-I you will learn about the Python Pandas data structure series.

 Watch this video for practical understanding:

-Task 11 reindex() and drop() methods – (Data handling using Pandas-I)
+drop() method – (Data handling using Pandas-I)

-drop(): Remove any entry from series.
+drop(): Remove any entry from the series.

 Watch this video for series program: